 Plants produce polyphenols such as ellagic acid to ward off pests and insects that can cause disease.
 Now, science tells us they can be just as beneficial to you.

-To maximize the benefits, make sure you incorporate these types of foods in your diet.
+To maximize the beneficial effects of ellagic acid, make sure you incorporate these types of foods in your diet.
 If you wish to take supplements or powder, consult your doctor first.

 You May Also Like…